Yosemite West Property &

-Yosemite West Property & Homeowners, Inc. (YWPHI) is a non-profit organization dedicated to promoting and protecting the best interests of property and homeowners in Yosemite West.
+Welcome to Yosemite West Property & Homeowners, Inc. (YWPHI) is a non-profit organization dedicated to promoting and protecting the best interests of property and homeowners in Yosemite West.
 Yosemite West, a subdivision created in 1967, consists of privately-owned property on Henness Ridge outside of and adjacent to Yosemite National Park's western boundary and other private land.
 YWPHI works to:

 Governed by the YWPHI Bylaws, YWPHI's Board of Directors oversees various YWPHI Committees that engage in community projects and fire safety activities.
 The minutes from YWPHI Board of Director's meetings and YWPHI annual meetings are available to read once approved.

 Please visit the Membership page to download a YWPHI Membership Form and read how membership dues support our community work.